aurovrata/post-my-contact-form-7/README.txt

 Use the filer provided in the filter & actions helper metabox of the mapping page in the dashboard (see [screenshot 8](https://ps.w.org/post-my-contact-form-7/assets/screenshot-8.png)).
 Use the *filter terms list* (#4 in the section Form Loading Hooks),

 = 22.
 Can I map deeper levels of my hierarchical taxonomy to a select2 field? = As of v3.8, 2 new hooks have been introduced to allow you to custom map your taxonomy terms to form fields that use a JavaScript plugin to allow users to select terms which are nested deeper than the default parent-child setup provide by this plugin.
 An example of such a js plugin is the Select2 extension, [Select2-to-tree](https://github.com/clivezhg/select2-to-tree).
-This plugin requires the select options to have specific classes and attribtues to be set (see the [documentation](https://github.com/clivezhg/select2-to-tree#2-directly-create-the-select-elementsee-example-2-in-exampleexamplehtml)).
+This plugin requires the select options to have specific classes and attributes to be set (see the [documentation](https://github.com/clivezhg/select2-to-tree#2-directly-create-the-select-elementsee-example-2-in-exampleexamplehtml)).
 To achieve this, here is an example of code you can place in your `functions.php`,

 `
 /add_filter('cf7_2_post_filter_cf7_taxonomy_select_optgroup', 'turn_off_grouping', 10, 5);